Welcome to today's edition of the Rush 24-7 podcast.

 We're sending in food and relief efforts, medical supplies, and this sort of thing.

-But the Russians are going to be saying, Wait a minute, you're sending military in.
+But the Russians are going to be saying, wait a minute, you're sending military in.

-Now I know the Russians, and the Russians aren't going to buy this meals on wheels thing.
+Now, I know the Russians, and the Russians aren't going to buy this Meals on Wheels thing.

-They're not guarantee, they don't use their military that way, and they don't think we'll use ours that way against them back in just a second.
+They don't use their military that way, and they don't think we'll use ours that way against them.

 And we're back.